Cosiamo/CSV-Perusal/README.md

     - Will output dates as `yyyy-mm-dd` but you can use the Chrono package to change the format
     - Currently parses: `mm/dd/yyyy`, `dd/mm/yyyy`, `yyyy/mm/dd`, `yyyy/dd/mm`, `m/dd/yyyy`, `mm/d/yyyy`, `dd/m/yyyy`, `yyyy/mm/d`, `yyyy/dd/m`, `yyyy/m/dd`, `m/d/yyyy`, `yyyy/m/d`, `mm/dd/yy`, `dd/mm/yy`, `m/dd/yy`, `mm/d/yy`, `dd/m/yy`, `yy/m/dd`, `yy/mm/d`, `yy/dd/m`, `m/d/yy`, `yy/m/d`
 - Time is in a 24 hour format but can also be changed to a 12 hour format with Chrono
-- The Error in the CSVType enumerator is `std::convert::Infallible` which is used when there's an issue parsing datatypes.
-The only other error is if the <i>path</i> for open_csv() is invalid.